Hirohara Shrine: Possible demolition

 On 16 January 2023, the barrier between the former shrine and the provincial office has been destroyed, intending to use the land for parking space and local social activities for the time being.
 In the aftermath of the destroyed barrier, the legality of the demolition is in question, whether the provincial government could destroy a cultural heritage site given its heritage status.
 Isnen Fitri, a professor to the University of North Sumatra, gives a neutral perspective on the purchase.
 She believes that it is the government's job to develop the land of the Medan Club as a heritage site, stipulated in Government Regulation Number 1 of 2022 and Ministerial Regulation Number 19 of 2021.
 Though also noting that the demolition of the site would violate the law.
 She added that buildings such as the shamusho and cities are dynamic and not static and thus, methods like allowing changes in ownership and function are vital to accommodating and ensuring that historic buildings remain visible today.
 Though nether at a point of total conservation or destruction.
 Ichwan Azhari believes that the Cultural Heritage Law could be violated but the law states that one is not allowed to damage or replace anything in the building, including the building itself and its surrounding environment.

 On 30 October 2024, the cost overrun over Rp.457 billion was later criticised by then Mayor Bobby Nasution Bobby during the 2024 North Sumatra gubernatorial election debate.
 He questioned the priority of the budget, considering that such large funds could be allocated for free health programmes for the community through Universal Health Coverage (UHC).
 The building lay unused as the government uses its land for government activities and local market festivals.
-Deputy Chair of Commission A of the North Sumatra DPRD, Zeira Salim Ritonga, also urged the government to use the building to its maximum potential, given it's price tag, sudgesting it should be used as a government service office, such as for regional tax and levies.
+Deputy Chair of Commission A of the North Sumatra DPRD, Zeira Salim Ritonga, also urged the government to use the building to its maximum potential, given its price tag, sudgesting it should be used as a government service office, such as for regional tax and levies.
 On 5 March 2025, Isnen Fitri stated that the Shamusho building is currently run by a foundation but under-optimized, and argued it should be revitalized through adaptive reuse so its historical value is preserved while generating income, for example via café or boutique-hotel style programming.

-On 8 May 2025, amidst heavy rain, a large old tree fell on the former Medan Cub land, damaging the nearby iron wire fence of the tennis court, though the building itself was left unscathed.
-Due to the tree’s size, the shrine area was evacuated, and a crane was required to remove it.
+On 8 May 2025, amidst heavy rain, a large old tree fell on the former Medan Cub land, damaging the nearby iron wire fence of the tennis court.
+Due to the tree's size, the shrine area was evacuated, and a crane was required to remove it.
+Due to the falling, parts of the North-West roofing were damaged, leaving a hole in its wooden roofing.